What kayak is the best for kayak sailing ?

 If you are ready to take the next step, order a Falcon Sail.
 At the end of the purchase process our system will ask what kayak or paddle craft you plan to rig your new sail on.
 Falcon Sails will make as complete of a rigging kit as we can for you.
 When the box arrives at your address, you will have everything you need for an easy and solid rigging job.
 As an alternative, before you order, you can contact us to let us know the kayak model or models you are considering.
 We would be happy to provide you with our assessment.

 We have created thousands of rigging plans and have already developed plans and parts lists for the majority of kayaks, canoes, and row boats people order sails for.
-We make new kayak rigging plans daily.
+We make new kayak rigging plans about every day & will be happy to make one for your kayak or canoe any time you like.
 All we need to know is the model of your boat or see a picture of its deck area to give a thorough opinion and create a perfect rigging plan with a parts list ready for quick shipment.
 If you tell us the maker and model of your kayak or canoe, we can give you good feedback.
 Or you can send a picture or pictures of your kayak or canoe we can give helpful feedback as well.
 In the end, all boats can be rigged with a sail.
 A few rare boats take extra determination to rig.
 If your kayak is one of the rare ones that require more effort, we will let you know before it ships.
 Everything Falcon Sails sells comes with a money back guarantee.

 All kayaks and canoes that are properly rigged with good quality sail will sail surprisingly well.
 98% of all hard-shell kayaks (plastic, composite (fiberglass, Kevlar, Carbon, wood / not folding or inflatable)) are easy to rig.
 A few rare models are more difficult to rig, but we will still make a rigging plan and a complete rigging kit for you.
 When the box arrives at your location, you will only need basic tools.
 Most often the rigging plan will be our simplistic standard rigging plan.